Eraserhead: Post-production

 Lynch worked with Alan Splet to design the film's sound.
 The pair arranged and fabricated soundproof blanketing to insulate their studio, where they spent almost a year creating and editing the film's sound effects.
 The soundtrack is densely layered, including as many as fifteen different sounds played simultaneously using multiple reels.
 Sounds were created in a variety of ways—for a scene in which a bed slowly dissolves into a pool of liquid, Lynch and Splet inserted a microphone inside a plastic bottle, floated it in a bathtub, and recorded the sound of air blown through the bottle.
 After being recorded, sounds were further augmented by alterations to their pitch, reverb and frequency.

-After a poorly received test screening, in which Lynch believes he had mixed the soundtrack at too high a volume, the director cut twenty minutes of footage from the film, bringing its length to 89 minutes.
-Among the cut footage is a scene featuring Coulson as the infant's midwife, another of a man torturing two women—one again played by Coulson—with a car battery, and one of Spencer toying with a dead cat.
+After a poorly received test screening, in which Lynch believed he had mixed the soundtrack at too high a volume, the director cut twenty minutes of footage from the film, bringing its length to 89 minutes.
+Among the cut footage is a scene featuring Coulson as the infant's midwife, another of a couple of children—one of them Lynch's daughter Jennifer—digging for dimes in the dirt, one with a man torturing two women—once again played by Coulson—with a car battery, and one of Spencer toying with a dead cat.